-3.3.3.
-Open Access Publication:
+iii.
+Open Access Publication

-The Irish Cancer Society encourage publication in open-access journals and will provide a contribution of up to €2,000 towards open-access publication costs.
+The Irish Cancer Society encourage publication in open-access journals and publication costs may be included in the 'Dissemination & Travel' budget.
 Please note, the Irish Cancer Society will not fund any research published in so called 'predatory journals'.
 We therefore ask that all researchers be aware of predatory publishers and exercise caution in this regard when publishing their research.

-3.4.
+e.
 PPI Budget